We use cookies on this site to enhance your experience.

 At Laurier we believe all students can achieve academic success with the proper supports in place.
 It can be stressful to transition from one learning environment to another without knowing what your support might look like, but we’ve got you covered.

-Examples of academic accommodations include:
+Examples of academic accommodations could include:

 Remember, we want you to thrive during your time at Laurier, so if you require support, we’d love for you to reach out with any questions you have.
 You can email laurier101@wlu.ca or contact the Accessible Learning team directly at accessible_learning@wlu.ca with general questions.